yiuc/devsecops-jenkins-scanner/README.md

 1. Update your CodeBuild name in the Groovy script and reflect the changes in the Jenkins Master.
     - update the codebuild
     - update createJobs.groovy to your repo
+2. Fix the access denied issue in CDK
-2. add the webgoat deploy into the jenkins pipeline
+3. add the webgoat deploy into the jenkins pipeline

 # 8. Clean up Action